Rupt/c-explicitly-controlled-testing/README.md

 incapable of composing these tools with core language features.

 Our `tect` macros also hide state and output.

-And they are arguably disgusting abuses of language extensions.a But they do give control of control flow to users.
+And they are arguably disgusting abuses of language extensions.

+But they do give users control of control flow.

 ## Usage